To Impute or not to Impute? Missing Data in Treatment Effect Estimation: Introduction

 \section{Introduction}

-Treatment effects are arguably the most important estimand in causal inference \citep{pearl2009causality, neyman1923applications, rubin1974estimating}, with a treatment {\it effect} lying at the heart of a causal question, and have been adopted in a wide range of fields such as medicine \citep{obermeyer2016predicting, alaa2021machine, bica2021real}, marketing \citep{devriendt2018literature, ascarza2018retention, debaere2019reducing}, and even human resources \citep{rombaut2020effectiveness}.
-Using causal inference, we try to more explicitly attribute effect to the treatment in question by carefully disentangling the role of the environment.
+Treatment effects are arguably the most important estimand in causal inference \citep{pearl2009causality, neyman1923applications, rubin1974estimating}, with a treatment {\it effect} lying at the heart of a causal question, and have been adopted in a wide range of fields such as medicine \citep{obermeyer2016predicting, alaa2021machine,berrevoets2020organite,berrevoets2021learning, bica2021real}, marketing \citep{devriendt2018literature, ascarza2018retention, debaere2019reducing}, and even human resources \citep{rombaut2020effectiveness}.
+Using causal inference, we try to more explicitly attribute effect to the treatment by carefully disentangling the role of the environment.
 We define {\it effect} as the difference in outcome when applying the treatment versus not applying the treatment (or any alternative treatment for that matter).

 Literature on inferring (or predicting) treatment effects is largely concerned with handling {\it selection bias}.
-That is, we identify a possible difference between the treated and non-treated subpopulations of the data, since treatment is rarely distributed random and uniformly across the population.
+That is, we identify a possible difference between the treated and non-treated subpopulations of the data, since treatment is rarely distributed uniformly random across the population.
 For example, cancer patients are assigned different oncology therapies based on their individual disease and patient characteristics.
 If not accounted for, selection bias leads to biased estimates.
-As such, many works focus on novel strategies to handle this bias \citep{johansson2016learning, alaa2017, shalit2017estimating, rubin1974estimating,imbens2015causal}.
+As such, many works focus on novel strategies to handle this bias \citep{johansson2016learning, alaa2017, shalit2017estimating, rubin1974estimating,imbens2015causal,hatt2022combining,zhang2022identifiable}.

 However, these methods almost exclusively assume that data is complete.
 From a practitioner's standpoint, this may not always be the case and, in reality, {\it data is often incomplete} \citep{burton2004missing,little2012prevention}.
 Work on learning from incomplete data has focused on non-causal prediction problems and, in particular, on methods for imputing missing values \citep{MICE1,MissForest,raghunathan2000multivariate,nazabal2020handling,GAIN}.
-One strategy adopted in the treatment effects literature is to use such methods to impute the missing variables before subjecting the data to a learner \citep{rubin1978multiple, rubin2004multiple,little2019statistical, kallus2018causal}.
+One strategy adopted in the treatment effects literature is to use imputation methods to infer the missing variables before we train a learner on the data \citep{rubin1978multiple, rubin2004multiple,little2019statistical, kallus2018causal}.